 I think my first exposure to CA was from movies.
 Specifically, James Bond movies.
 There’s Willard Whyte’s desert mansion in Diamonds Are Forever (actually the Elrod House in Palm Springs by John Lautner).
 Then, in The Man with the Golden Gun, there’s Scaramanga’s secret lair, carved into the rock of a volcanic island.
 Almost every male nerd has a secret fantasy of being a Bond villain (or, at least, of having a Bond villain’s lair).
 What could be cooler for a bookish, introverted, probably asthmatic kid than to have his own secret, clean (pollen-free) hideout where no one, not even MI6, can find you?

 Which brings me to my main point.
 Introverts of both sexes have a fondness for CA because we associate it with solitude, in a good way.
-The only real experience with CA that most of us have is from public spaces—libraries, museums, research centers, etc.—whose sense of empty space is soothing to introverts (who tend to have too much internal stimulation).
+After all, the only real experience with CA that most of us have is from public spaces—libraries, museums, research centers, etc.—whose sense of empty space is soothing to introverts (who tend to have too much internal stimulation).

 So it’s no surprise that the ultimate fictional incarnation of CA would be owned by the ultimate fictional nerd, Tony Stark.
 His mansion in the Marvel MCU is a Lautner-esque swirl of concrete perched on a California cliff over the Pacific.
 The mansion is the epitome of the Bond-villain/mad scientist aesthetic.
 Stark, who seems to be a selfish lout but is actually psychologically damaged by the remembered death of his parents, is free to be alone in the mansion’s cavernous rooms, jammed with post-modern decorations and transhuman technology.
 Stark doesn’t need a human heart; he has a mechanical one, powered by cold fusion.
 It can’t be broken.